agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 For more detailed installation, configuration, and verification steps, please refer to the [Nacos official quick start documentation](https://nacos.io/docs/v3.0/quickstart/quick-start/).

-## Custom Registry Implementations
+## Custom Registry Implementation

 If you need to integrate other types of centralized agent registries, you can implement a custom Registry.
-A custom Registry needs to inherit from the `A2ARegistry` abstract base class and implement the following methods:
+Custom Registry needs to inherit from the `A2ARegistry` abstract base class and implement the following methods:

 ### Implementation Steps

 1. **Inherit from `A2ARegistry` abstract base class**
-2. **Implement `registry_name()` method**: Returns a short name for the registry, used for logging and diagnostics
+2. **Implement `registry_name()` method**: Returns a short name for the Registry, used for logging and diagnostics
-3. **Implement `register()` method**: Performs the actual registration logic
+3. **Implement `register()` method**: Executes the actual registration logic

 ### Example Code

-The following is a simple custom Registry implementation example:
+Here is a simple custom Registry implementation example:

 ```python
 from agentscope_runtime.engine.deployers.adapter.a2a.a2a_registry import (